-As a consultant, I interact with a lot of other people's apps.
-In these scenarios, I will take on their way of doing things to keep the app consistent.
-I do this so that I am not merging two different styles.
-So keep in mind that consistency is the key, and that consistency may require using different standards.
+As consultants, we interact with a lot of our client's apps.
+In these scenarios, we will take on their way of doing things to keep the app consistent.
+We do this so that we are not merging two different styles.
+Keep in mind that consistency is the key, and that consistency may require using different standards.